marfago/VibeMLTestbed/docs/user_stories_status.md

 10. As a user, I want to be able to configure multiple different metrics to track.
 For example accuracy, f1, confusion matrix, precision, recall, AUC, ROC, and average precision.: Completed

-11. As a user, I want to be able to configure multiple optimizers for the training, such as SGD, Adam, and RMSprop, with their parameters.: Not Started
+11. As a user, I want to be able to configure multiple optimizers for the training, such as SGD, Adam, and RMSprop, with their parameters.: Completed

 12. As a user, I want the application to use wandb to track all the metrics and results, and the run name should include major parameters from the configuration (e.g., prefix, model, optimizer, timestamp) for easy identification.: Not Started